newville/pyshortcuts/README.md

   * `-g`, `--gui`          run script as a GUI, with no Terminal Window [False]
   * `-w`, `--wxgui`     run GUI version of pyshortcut

-Note that running in the Terminal is True by default, but that for GUI applications the extra Terminal or Command Window may be unwanted.
+Note that running in the Terminal is True by default.
+For GUI applications the extra Terminal or Command Window may be unwanted.

+## `pyshortcut` GUI

-In addition to the command line `pyshortcut` program there is a Pyshorcut GUI providing a simple form to help the user browse for script, icons, and set options before creating a shortcut or generating a Python script to create the shortcut.
+In addition to the `pyshortcut` command-line program, there is a GUI providing a simple form to help the user browse for script, icons, and set options before creating a shortcut or generating a Python script to create the shortcut.

 ![PyShortcut Screenshot](PyshortcutGUI.png)

-This can be launched with
+This can be launched from the commad line with

 ```
 ~> pyshortcut --wxgui
 ```

-Of course you might want to create a desktop shortcut for this, as with this script (`gui_bootstrap.py` in the distribution):
+Of course you might want to create a desktop shortcut for this script, and we have just the tool to do that.
+This script (`gui_bootstrap.py` in the distribution) will create a shortcut for the pyshortcut GUI:

 ```python
 #!/usr/bin/env python